Foyle (UK Parliament constituency): Constituency profile

 The name comes from the River Foyle which the city lies on and is used to avoid the contentious names of Derry or Londonderry, as well as to cover the areas of County Tyrone that were originally in the constituency.
 The seat is nationalist-leaning and residents' wealth is below average for the UK.

 The wards within the constituency are among the poorest in the UK with high unemployment, high welfare dependency and the lowest employment rate for Northern Ireland.

-The seat has typically been an SDLP stronghold however in 2017 Sinn Féin gained the seat for the first time the smallest majority in Northern Ireland of 169.
+The seat has typically been an SDLP stronghold however in 2017 Sinn Féin gained the seat for the first time with the smallest majority in Northern Ireland of 169.
 In 2019 SDLP leader Colum Eastwood won the seat back with an 18% swing and 17,000 majority.